Ray Krouse: Early life

+Krouse attended Western High School.
+He accepted a football scholarship from the University of Maryland, College Park.

 During the World War II era, he served in the United States Navy reserves and was discharged as a Seaman 2nd Class.

 In 1992, he was posthumously inducted into the University of Maryland Athletic Hall of Fame.
 The Ray Krouse Award is given to the team's most valuable player.

 Professional career

 New York Giants

-Krouse was selected by the New York Giants in the second round (25th overall) of the 1951 NFL Draft.
+Krouse was selected by the New York Giants in the second round (25th overall) of the 1951 NFL draft.
 The 1951 Giants defense he was part of, allowed the fewest total yards and rushing yards in the NFL for that season.

-1952 was said to be his best professional year.
+In 1952, he had his best professional season.
 On April 26, 1956, he was traded to the Detroit Lions in exchange for defensive tackle Dick Modzelewski.

 Detroit Lions

-He helped the Detroit Lions win the 1957 NFL Championship.
+In 1957, he contributed to the Detroit Lions winning the NFL Championship.
 On July 17, 1958, he was traded to the Baltimore Colts in exchange for a third round draft choice (#36-Ron Luciano).

 Baltimore Colts

 Krouse was a part of the 1958 NFL Championship Game against the New York Giants, famously known as "The Greatest Game Ever Played".
 The 1958 Colts defense he was part of, allowed the fewest rushing yards in the NFL for that season.

 He contributed to the Colts winning back to back NFL titles in 1958 and 1959 against his old team, the Giants.

 Dallas Cowboys

-He was selected by the Dallas Cowboys in the 1960 NFL Expansion Draft.
+Krouse was selected by the Dallas Cowboys in the 1960 NFL expansion draft.
 On June 23, he was traded to the Washington Redskins in exchange for center Frank Kuchta.